Global Engagement (GBL)

 This course is designed to help students with reentry into American culture and Baylor University specifically following study abroad or international mission experience.
 Students will identify and deepen cross-cultural learning gained through study abroad or missions, and apply that knowledge going forward.

-Developing Strategic Skills for Global Gateway Students introduces new students in the Global Gateway Program to Baylor University, U.S. Higher Education, and study skills that will lead to academic and personal success.
+This course introduces new international students to Baylor University, U.S. higher education expectations, and study skills that will lead to academic and personal success.

-This course focuses on the study and life skills necessary for success in the American university setting, while also developing academic English language skills.
+This course introduces international students to the study and life skills necessary for success in the American university setting, while developing academic English language skills.
+Students also gain an understanding of Baylor resources such as academic support, wellness, international student services, and student life opportunities.

 GBL 1311 Perspectives on Global Culture (3)